| Julianna Empie of Penn State University (on horse) won the first class held at 2022

 team introductory equitation for the Bees' only blue ribbon of the

+weekend.
 Once again the National Reining Horse Association sponsored the

 Individual Open Reining division.
 Prior to the pandemic the top four in